Aliases for H1-6 Gene

 GeneCards Summary for H1-6 Gene

 H1-6 (H1.6 Linker Histone, Cluster Member) is a Protein Coding gene.
-Among its related pathways are Cell cycle_Chromosome condensation in prometaphase and E2F mediated regulation of DNA replication.
+Diseases associated with H1-6 include Timothy Grass Allergy.
+Among its related pathways are Activation of cAMP-Dependent PKA and Granzyme-A Pathway.
 An important paralog of this gene is H1-4.

 UniProtKB/Swiss-Prot Summary for H1-6 Gene

 Testis-specific histone H1 that forms less compacted chromatin compared to other H1 histone subtypes (PubMed:26757249).
 Formation of more relaxed chromatin may be required to promote chromatin architecture required for proper chromosome regulation during meiosis, such as homologous recombination (PubMed:26757249).
 Histones H1 act as linkers that bind to nucleosomes and compact polynucleosomes into a higher-order chromatin configuration (Probable).